ThizThizzyDizzy/resource-spawner/README.md

 ```
 {
-    type: entity_proximity //namespace not required for built-in stuff
+    //namespace not required for built-in stuff
+    type: entity_proximity
-    radius: 200 //check for entities in a 200 block radius
+    //check for entities in a 200 block radius
+    radius: 200
     entities: [
-        player //only spawn near players
+        //only spawn near players and items
-        item //or items too, I guess
+        player
+        item
     ]
-    invert: false //one of these entities must be nearby
+    //one of these entities must be nearby
+    invert: false
 }
 ```
 </details>